scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 - Prerequisite for running the classes within the package [customCommit.singleAcessToPartitionAndRebalancingExample](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample): [ClickStream-Producer](ClickStream-Producer/) (Main Class [com.examples.ClicksProducer](ClickStream-Producer/src/main/java/com/examples/ClicksProducer.java)) is running

-- The package contains two (main) classes [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java).
+- **Overview:** The package contains two (main) classes [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java).
 These classes demonstrate in the context of manual offset commit (occuring after every n consumer polls) the impact of rebalancing on events duplication and loss
 - For the sake of simulation, the classes [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java) have duplicate code.
-- In both classes, a Kafka consumer is created, subscribed to the topic _"click-events"_ and prints the received events to the console
+- **Procedure (#P8):**
   - In this example, we use a different configuration for the consumer properties which is available in [resources/consumerCustomCommit.properties](consumer/src/main/resources/consumerCustomCommit.properties)
     - What is different in this configuration is that we set _"enable.auto.commit=false"_ to disable automatic offset commits and so allow trying out the manual offset commits
+  - In both classes, a Kafka consumer is created, subscribed to the topic _"click-events"_ and prints the received events to the console
-- In both Classes [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java), everytime consumer.poll() is called and the records are read, a manual synchronized commit is done using the following code fragment
+  - In both Classes [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly1.java) and [customCommit.singleAcessToPartitionAndRebalancingExample.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/singleAcessToPartitionAndRebalancingExample/ConsumerForClickEventsOnly2.java), everytime consumer.poll() is called and the records are processed, a manual synchronized commit is done using the following code fragment
-  -  ```Java
+    ```Java
               try {
                   consumer.commitSync();
                   System.out.println("commit sync done");
               } catch (CommitFailedException e) {
                  System.err.println("commit failed"+ e);
               }
          ```
   - Remember that the topic _"click-events"_ has **only 1 partition** and so this partition **can be read by only one consumer** within a consumer group

 #### Instructions